Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/TESTING_GUIDE.md

    - No cloud storage
    - No real-time sync

-2. **No Instagram Integration**
+2. **No Automated Ingestion**
     - Manual face addition only
     - No automatic data collection

 3. **Embedding Dimension Mismatch**
    - Database expects 128-dim embeddings